Learn how to represent the needs of others by completing the CHCSS00069 Advocacy Skill Set.

 By completing the Advocacy Skill Set, you will also have the option of continuing to complete either a CHC42015 Certificate IV in Community Services, CHC52015 Diploma of Community Services courses through Australis.

-There are 2 units of competency in the CHCSS00069 Advocacy Skill Set which are also contained within our range of Community Services and Counselling courses.
-One of our team will be happy to discuss apply these credits towards other courses.
-Any credits that you are granted will also, therefore, reduce the time and cost of these courses.
+There are 2 units of competency in the CHCSS00069 Advocacy Skill Set which are also contained within several other Community Services and Counselling courses.
+One of our team will be happy to discuss which credits you might be able to apply to other qualifications you are interested in attaining.

 The CHCSS00069 Advocacy Skill Set runs for 2 months but you can complete faster than this if you wish.